-Katy will be presenting a paper as part of the London Conference in Critical Thought 2014, at Goldsmiths, University of London, 27-28 June 2014
+Katy will be presenting a paper as part of the session Street Level: Towards a Critical Discourse on Urban Aesthetics, at the London Conference in Critical Thought 2014, at Goldsmiths, University of London, 27-28 June 2014

 Becoming and disappearing: Between art, architecture and research: Part of the Practice Makes Perfect forum on practice-based research is now available online in the journal Arts and Humanities in Higher Education (SAGE)

-Reading between the lines: artistic approaches to the family archive is forthcoming in the journal Jewish Culture and History (online April 2014, print June 2014)
+Reading between the lines: artistic approaches to the family archive is now available online in the journal Jewish Culture and History.
+See Writing for download info.

 Exhibitions, Projects and Performances:

 'Goute Sel' was performed by Katy Beinart and Mabelle Williams at Decentering the Market and Other Tales of Progress: The 3rd Ghetto Biennale 2013 in Haiti in December 2013.

 Saltworks was an Associated Project of the 3rd Lisbon Architecture Triennale, Close Closer.
 The project was supported by an Artists International Development Fund from Arts Council England.
 Katy exhibited new work at Plataforma Revolver from 26th Sept - 26th Oct 2013.
 For further details see the Salted Earth blog, and see new works on Axis by clicking the Axis link on this page.

 Lambeth Treasures: work made as part of the Anchor and Magnet project was featured in this exhibition at the South Bank Centre, curated by the Building Exploratory, part of the Festival of Neighbourhood.